Wyoming rolls over Georgia State 38-17 in Arizona Bowl

 TUCSON, Ariz.
+(AP) — Wyoming wanted to make the most of its bowl game after being passed over in the postseason last year.
+Giving a freshman quarterback his first career start didn’t seem like the best approach to accomplishing that goal.

+Levi Williams handled it just fine and the Cowboys are riding off from the 2019 season with a bowl victory.

-(AP) — Xazavian Valladay ran for 204 yards and scored two touchdowns, quarterback Levi Williams accounted for four scores and Wyoming rolled over Georgia State 38-17 in the Arizona Bowl on Saturday.
+Williams accounted for four scores, Xazavian Valladay ran for 204 yards and scored two touchdowns, and Wyoming rolled over Georgia State 38-17 in the Arizona Bowl on Saturday.

-Wyoming (8-5) started slow before scoring two quick touchdowns late in the first quarter and early in the second.
-The Cowboys built a 14-point lead by halftime and racked up 524 total yards to win a bowl game after being left out of the postseason last year.
+“He was composed, made a lot of big plays,” Wyoming coach Craig Bohl said.
+“He had a couple things we wish he could have had back, but for a freshman, for any quarterback, he played with a lot of poise and composure.”

+The Cowboys won six games to become bowl eligible in 2018, yet found themselves at home watching TV after they weren’t among the 78 teams to get bowl invites.

-Williams made his first career start after Tyler Vander Waal entered the transfer portal but remained with the team for bowl practices.
-The freshman was poised under the bowl spotlight, throwing for three touchdowns and running for another.
+Once at the 2019 Arizona Bowl, the Cowboys turned to Williams over Tyler Vander Waal, who entered the transfer portal but remained with the team for bowl practices.
+Williams did not shy away from the spotlight, hurting the Panthers with his arm and legs.

+He threw for 234 yards and three touchdowns, with 53 yards and a score on the ground for the Cowboys (8-5), who racked up 524 yards to end the season on a high note.

-Valladay had three catches for 91 yards and a touchdowns.
+“He’s a great leader, a freshman stepping up on the big stage like this,” said Valladay, who had three catches for 91 yards and a touchdowns.

 Georgia State (7-6) jumped to a 10-0 lead in the first quarter but had a hard time stopping the big-play Cowboys.
-The Panthers twice turned the ball over on downs deep in Wyoming’s end in the second half.
+The Panthers also turned the ball over twice on downs deep in Wyoming’s end in the second half and had a crucial roughing the punter penalty that led to Wyoming touchdown just before halftime.

-Dan Ellington, who played with a torn right ACL, threw for 156 yards and a TD, adding 70 yards and a score rushing.
+The miscues spoiled a gritty performance by Dan Ellington.
+Georgia State’s senior quarterback accounted for 236 yards and two touchdowns despite playing with a torn right ACL.

+“They ought write a book about Dan,” Panthers coach Shawn Elliott said.
+“You talk about heart, you talk about courage, you talk about leadership, you talk about enthusiasm, you talk about putting a program on your back.”

 The Panthers got off to a fast start, marching quickly for Ellington’s 4-yard TD run and going up 10-0 after a field goal.